 Many challenging issues have arisen as a result of this pandemic.
 We are in an unprecedented situation and the challenges are great.
 That is why we want you to know that we are working remotely and are available to you.
 We will continue to answer your questions, advocate for you, and navigate through this time together.
 Please don’t hesitate to call us.

-The divorce and family law attorneys of Shemtob Draganosky Taylor can guide you through all of your divorce and family law matters including child support and spousal support issues.
+The divorce and family law attorneys of Shemtob Draganosky Taylor Stein, PC can guide you through all of your divorce and family law matters including child support and spousal support issues.
 Contact our family lawyers for a confidential discussion.